geokyr/diploma-thesis/README.md

   - `simulation/` - Dataset generation simulation with SUMO
   - `stops/` - Number of stops prediction task
   - `summarizer/` - LLM summarization service

-## Contributions

-This diploma thesis includes contributions by Georgios Angelis and Serafeim Tzelepis.

-The platform’s conceptualization was a joint effort.
-The Fuel Consumption model was implemented by Georgios Angelis, while the Number of Stops model was implemented by Serafeim Tzelepis.
-Parts of the platform are also based on their work, including the Drift service (Serafeim Tzelepis) and the Summarizer service (Georgios Angelis).